 The one thing I say about HMOs is that if you are going to do them, do them right.
-We get a lot of people come to us who have had a few buy-to-lets and want to do HMOs.
+We get a lot of people who come to us, who have had a few buy-to-lets and want to do HMOs.

 And they try to manage their HMOs themselves and manage the tenants.
 My advice is that you should consider yourself as an investor.
 You shouldn’t try and be a handy-man, a landlord and a property manager.
 You should hire other people and write the costs into your numbers.

 And yield is important.
 You’ve really got to understand your numbers.
 And all too often I meet people who are only making money on their fifth and sixth bedroom on a six-bed HMO.
 This is okay if they’re let but if they’re not let, then you’re not making any money.